Part II · The Personal Scale · What am I? How should I live?

 For any agent (D7), Lucidity (D5, clarity / awakening) is more worthy of pursuit than Obscuration (D6, ignorance / evasion).

-Scholium: The strength of E1 lies precisely in its vulnerability: it does not compel you to accept it but invites you to review your own life.
-Each person’s experiential inventory differs, yet a recurring pattern emerges: your deepest regrets tend not to be about doing something wrong, but about choosing to close your eyes when you could have seen.
+Scholium: Each person’s experiential inventory differs, yet a recurring pattern emerges: your deepest regrets tend not to be about doing something wrong, but about choosing to close your eyes when you could have seen.
 Lucidity does not guarantee happiness, but obscuration almost always guarantees a particular kind of emptiness.
 If your experience confirms this, then E1 is already operating in your life, regardless of whether you accept its name.

 Experience (D9) possesses intrinsic value, not because of what it produces, but because it is a unique, irreducible dimension of Tao’s unfolding (Postulate 5).